-This summer has felt like the summer of families bringing their DOGS to sessions and I’m SO FREAKING EXCITED about that!!
+This summer has felt like the summer of families bringing their DOGS to sessions and I’m so excited about that!!
 If you’ve read my past posts about family pictures with a dog, you know I love those doggos, and I adore when families include their dogs in their sessions.
 It involves a little extra planning and a willingness for everyone to go with the flow a little more, but that generally means more opportunities for candid moments of sweet family togetherness.
 If you’re wondering how to include your dogs in Portland family photos, I’ve assembled a few tips to help!

 Let me know if you’re planning to bring your dog before we decide on a location